sashetophizika/hyprscratch/README.md

 # Hyprscratch
-A simple tool for Qtile-like scratchpads in Hyprland or simplifying usage of the built-in functionality, that can be configured entirely inside of `hyprland.conf`.
+A simple tool for Qtile-like scratchpads in Hyprland or improving the experience of the built-in functionality, configured entirely inside `hyprland.conf`.

 ## Installation
 ### [Cargo](https://crates.io/crates/hyprscratch):